alexa-labs/skill-workshop-smart-city/Module 6 - Add AMAZON.Repeat built-in Intent/README.md

 ## Part 2: Update Code

 1. Select the **Code tab** in the top menu.
-2. Update `MoneyMetricsIntentHandler` to save the last speech response to session attributes.
+2. Update `MoneySpentIntentHandler` to save the last speech response to session attributes.
+Copy the code below and paste it inside the `MoneySpentIntentHandler`

 ```js
 //Saving last speech response in session attributes